 DESCRIBE <source name> EXTENDED command in the CLI to determine the

 Kafka topic under a source, and use the SHOW TOPICS command in the CLI to list

 If the sides of the join have different partition counts, you may want to change the partition counts of the source topics, or repartition one side to match the partition count of the other.

 The following example creates a repartitioned stream, maintaining the existing key, with the specified number of partitions.

 Records on both sides of the join must have the same partitioning strategy.
 If you use the default partitioner settings across all applications, and your producers don't specify an explicit partition, you don't need to worry about the partitioning strategy.

 But if the producer applications for your records have custom partitioners specified in configuration, the same custom partitioner logic must be used for records on both sides of the join.
-The applications that write to the join inputs must have the same partitioning strategy, so that records with the same key are delivered to same partition number.
+The applications that write to the join inputs must have the same partitioning strategy, so that records with the same key are delivered to the same partition.